-However, unless you’re a gardening expert, knowing which type of tiller is the right choice for your garden can be exceptionally difficult.
+However, knowing which type of tiller is the right choice for your garden can be exceptionally difficult unless you’re a gardening expert.
 While some models work best with hard and rocky soils, others can only be used on softer, easy-to-manage soils.
-In other words, where one type may help you take care of your garden, another could destroy it.
+In other words, where one type of tiller may help you take care of your garden, another could destroy it.

-On top of that, there are hundreds upon hundreds of different brands and models of tillers in today’s market.
-The result of this is pretty obvious – those who don’t know much about these devices can easily end up with a low-quality, inefficient tiller.
+On top of that, there are many different brands and models of tillers on the market.
+The result of this is pretty obvious – those who don’t know much about tilling can easily end up with a low-quality, inefficient tiller.
 Finding the right model for your project is the key, but it’s certainly not an easy task.

-To help you out, we’ve decided to round up a number of models from each of the six primary categories of these machines – mini, front tine, rear tine, pull-behind, electric, and hand tillers.
+To help you out, I have decided to round up a number of models from each of the six primary categories of these machines – mini, front tine, rear tine, pull-behind, electric, and hand tillers.
 So, without further ado, here are our short reviews of the market’s best garden tillers: